The Circle (DC Comics): Reception

 The four issues that make up "The Circle" were highly praised, which in turn garnered attention and praise for Gail Simone's future issues.
 IGN had bolded on its article that "the series finally gets going, and that it was the best Wonder Woman since Greg Rucka's name was still in the credits".
 They also came up with the idea that Gail Simone and artists Terry Dodson and his wife Rachel Dodson were DC's versions of Brian Michael Bendis and Frank Cho from Marvel Comics.
 Readers praised the retcon in Diana's origin, as well as the characters that made up The Circle, wondering why no other writer came up with it before.
-The Circle was also seen as a breather to Diana's Rogues Gallery, which needed fresh new additions.
+The Circle was also seen as a breather to Diana's rogues gallery, which needed fresh new additions.

 The greatest acclaim, however, came from how Gail Simone handled and wrote Diana, in comparison to previous writers.
-Dan Philips of IGN reviews: "Far too many writers have wavered randomly between depicting Wonder Woman as a bloodthirsty warrior one minute, a peaceful and compassionate Ambassador the next, and an antiquated and naïve Goddess the next.
+Dan Philips of IGN wrote: "Far too many writers have wavered randomly between depicting Wonder Woman as a bloodthirsty warrior one minute, a peaceful and compassionate Ambassador the next, and an antiquated and naïve Goddess the next.
 Simone seems to have struck the perfect balance between the first two and finally put the third to bed, and most importantly, she's molded Diana into a very relatable and sympathetic character.
 And as any Wonder Woman fan knows all too well at this point, that's exactly what the character's been in dire need of for so long".